-19. OUR Summer Programming
+20. OUR Summer Programming

 The OUR offers programming throughout the summer, both professional and social.
-On May 29, the OUR will host a general one-day orientation session for all undergraduate summer research students.
+On May 27, the OUR will host a general one-day orientation session open to all undergraduate summer research students.
 This session will set the tone for the summer, allowing participants to meet other researchers, and gain general information, such as Health and Safety training, logistics, and expectations for the summer research period.
 Lunch is provided to participants.
 The orientation is a free service provided by the OUR.

 A weekly professional development seminar is offered each Wednesday, 4-5pm, which is open to any summer undergraduate research participant.
-Seminar topics include Ethical Use of Data, Writing Personal Statements, Writing Abstracts and Proposals, Creating Effective Posters, Presenting Research, and Graduate School panels, from a faculty and student perspective.
+Seminar topics usually include Ethical Use of Data, Writing Personal Statements, Writing Abstracts and Proposals, Creating Effective Posters, Presenting Research, and Graduate School panels, from a faculty and student perspective.

-The OUR organizes weekly tours of VT facilities and labs every Friday afternoon, in alignment with many funding agency requirements to showcase university assets as a potential graduate recruitment tool.
+The OUR will organize occasional tours of VT facilities and labs, in alignment with many funding agency requirements to showcase university assets as a potential graduate recruitment tool.
 Facilities visited in previous summers have included the TREC lab, DREAMS lab, VT Meat Center, VT Pilot Food Processing Plant, Kroehling Advanced Materials Foundry, Biocomplexity Institute, ICAT and Moss Arts Center, Drone Park and Learning Lab, Nonlinear Systems Lab, Kentland Farms, VT Hokie Stone Quarry, Center for Real Life Design, and Virginia Tech Carilion Research Institute, among others.
 Transportation is provided by the OUR free of charge for visits to off-site facilities.
+Students are required to sign up for these field trips and will be accepted on a first come, first served basis where space is limited.